CLayer-dev/docs/docs/faqs/common-questions.md

 - Governance system activation
 - Economic model finalization

-**Phase 4: Mainnet & Expansion**
+**Phase 4: Mainnet & Expansion** (Future Vision)
-- Full mainnet launch
+- Planned mainnet launch
-- Enterprise partnerships
+- Enterprise partnerships (future goals)
-- Scaling to 50,000 TPS
+- Performance scaling goals
-- Global ecosystem growth
+- Global ecosystem growth plans

 ### When will testnet be available?
 We're currently in the final development and testing phase.
 Testnet availability will be announced through our official channels when ready.

+### What makes Circle Layer economically secure?

+Circle Layer's economic security is built on several mechanisms:

+- **Stake-based Consensus**: Validators must stake CLAYER tokens to participate
+- **Economic Incentives**: Validators earn rewards proportional to their stake
+- **Punishment System**: Poor performance results in slashing and income loss
+- **Economic Security**: Token burn mechanism (25% of transaction fees) *[Mainnet only]*

+### How does the fee distribution work?

+Circle Layer implements a sophisticated fee distribution system:

+- **Delegator Rewards**: 45% from gas fees (distributed by stake proportion)
+- **Validator Rewards**: 30% from gas fees (distributed by stake proportion)
+- **Burn Mechanism**: 25% of gas fees (stops at 1,000,000 CLAYER threshold) *[Mainnet only]*
+- **Proportional Distribution**: All rewards based on stake percentage

+*Note: The ETH token launch uses a simplified model with 5% trading fees.
+Full fee distribution and burn mechanisms will be implemented on mainnet migration.*